 Skull & Bones has a mechanic called “Fortunes,” which throws specific weather, military, and environmental challenges or advantages at the player.
 Ubisoft has unveiled two Fortunes as of the time of writing.

 The first is ”Favourable Winds”, whereby the prevailing winds have brought with them a flurry of merchant ships brimming with goods ripe for looting.
 The second is ”Hostile Takeover”, where shipping routes are patrolled by a more pronounced military presence than usual, limiting plundering opportunities to fiercely fought encounters with stronger enemies.
 More Fortunes are planned in the lead up to release.

-Location wise, we know for sure that the game features an area on the coast of East Africa, with more exotic locales planned.
+Location wise, we know for sure that the game points out an area on the coast of East Africa, with more exotic locales planned.
 As for factions, the Portuguese Empire, the British East India Company, and infamous pirate La Buse’s gang are confirmed with more to follow.

 Deception and alliances play a big part in how PvP plays out with the ability to fluidly pick and choose allegiances, disguise ships to swindle safe passage through restricted areas, join enemy fleets, and the chance to attack teammates after a battle to bank all the loot.

 Weather also has its place in Skull & Bones.
 From what we’ve seen, massive storms that affect sailing should feature.
 We imagine a variation on these with hurricanes, typhoons, lightning storms, and massive waves.
 Wind is also crucial to sailing and combat, especially when chasing a target or trying to flee.

 Skull & Bones News & Rumors

 Ubisoft has confirmed it is opting for dedicated servers to ensure a quality experience across the board.
 It’s good news given the core multiplayer loop of the game.